 Current Board members:

 (Board of Directors Treasurer) With set and lighting design, directing, and theatre production management experience that began in his teens, Associate Principal Robert Campbell has over 20 years experience in all types of theatre and in a wide variety of formats, from experimental and arena to thrust and proscenium stages.
 He provides project management, programming, planning and design expertise on projects ranging from major performing arts centers to theatres and recital halls for college and university campuses.
 He is also expert at 3D modeling of auditorium sightlines and seating layouts.
 He currently is Project Manager for Schermerhorn Symphony Hall for the Nashville Symphony Orchestra and the Four Seasons Centre, the new home of the Canadian Opera Company, Toronto, Ontario.
 His other projects include the Long Center, Austin, Texas; the new Harman Centre for the Washington Shakespeare Theatre and the Arena Stage theatre, also in Washington, D.C. and the renovation of the beloved Westport Country Playhouse, Westport, CT.
 He managed the new construction of the Hobby Center for the Performing Arts in Houston, TX and the adaptive reuse of Second Stage Theatre in New York City.
 Bob also managed the renovations and expansion of Chicago Orchestra Hall and the Victory Theatre in Evansville, Indiana; designed seating plans and sightlines for the award winning 2,750-seat New Jersey Performing Arts Center in Newark; the 2,000-seat Bass Performance Hall in Fort Worth; the 2,400-seat Opera House in Miami; and the New Victory Theatre, New York City.
 His academic projects include a new experimental theatre for Yale School of Drama, a 400-seat recital hall for Drew University, and performing arts centers at Texas Christian University, Fort Worth, TX and the University of Northern Iowa, Cedar Falls.
 He holds an MFA from Yale School of Drama, where he studied theatre engineering and planning, acoustics, and lighting design.
 He designed productions at both Yale Repertory Theatre and Yale School of Drama, including The Tempest, Shadow of a Gunman, and Glengarry Glen Ross.
 Robert also has designed lighting for Off-Off Broadway productions, including Anything Goes, Frankie and Johnny in the Clair de Lune, House of Blue Leaves, Richard III, Threepenny Opera, and Shimmer and assisted Jules Fisher on the touring production of The Will Rogers Follies.
-He serves on the Board of Directors of The Gallery Players of Brooklyn, where he directed the company’s productions of The Odd Couple and ‘Night, Mother.
+He serves on the Board of Directors of the Gallery Players of Brooklyn, where he directed the company’s productions of The Odd Couple and ‘Night, Mother.

-(Facilities Manager, Board of Directors Member-At-Large) is a Social Worker by day and a key figure in the operations of The Gallery Players by night.
+(Facilities Manager, Board of Directors Member-at-Large) is a social worker by day and a key figure in the operations of the Gallery Players by night.
 Jorge assists designers in the construction of sets for each play and regularly acts as house manager and box office manager for Gallery Players performances.
-Always a friendly face at the theater, Jorge is beloved on both sides of the footlights and is the quiet hero of The Gallery Players.
+Always a friendly face at the theater, Jorge is beloved on both sides of the footlights and is the quiet hero of the Gallery Players.

-(Co-Director of Educational & Family Programming; Board of Directors President) is a member of The Pearl Theatre’s resident acting company.
+(Players’ Shakespeare Program Director, Black Box New Play Festival Co-Producer, Board of Directors President) is a member of The Pearl Theatre’s resident acting company.
 At The Pearl he has appeared in numerous productions, including The Phantom Lady, Much Ado About Nothing, Romeo and Juliet, A Will of His Own, Andromache, The Cherry Orchard, Richard III, Blithe Spirit, The Oresteia, The Way of The World, The Merry Wives of Windsor, and Twelfth Night.
 Mr. Cuskern appeared on Broadway in Inherit The Wind, and he was seen across the country as part of the national tour of Victor/Victoria.
 He created the role of Ganesha, The Hindu God, in Terrence McNally’s A Perfect Ganesh at the Manhattan Theatre Club, and appeared Off-Broadway in Prelude & Liebestod (Manhattan Class Company), Tibet Does Not Exist (Tribeca Performing Arts Center), and Ascendancy (Rattlestick).
 Regionally, he has made appearances in Philadelphia, Hartford, Puerto Rico, and Alaska.